Navid200/xDrip/docs/GoogleCloud.md

 ## Google Cloud Backup
 [xDrip](../README.md) >> [Features](./Features_page) >> [Backup](./Backup) >> [Google Cloud](./GoogleCloud)

-To access Google Cloud functions, tap on "Cloud Backup" from the top right menu button on the main screen, under Import/ Export features.
+To access Google Cloud functions, tap on "Import /Export features" from the top right (3-dot) menu button on the main screen.
+Then, tap on "Cloud Backup" from the sub-menu.
 ![](./images/GCloudBackup.png)

 You need to select the backup location and sign in to your Google account.